Updated on by

 4) Where to get your blades sharpened?

-With my standard 21” lawn mower, I have used a file to sharpen my blade.
+With my standard 21” push lawn mower, I have used a file to sharpen my blade.

-I recently had a friend show me how to use a grinder with a sanding disc to sharpen mower blades.
+I recently had a friend show me how to sharpen a mulching blade with a grinder and a sanding disc.
 It takes more skill to use the grinder but gets the job done quicker.
 You have to be careful that you don’t get the blade off balance when attempting to sharpen your blade

 I hope I have shed some light on the importance of something as simple as a lawn mower blade.
 If you hire someone to maintain your lawn, ask them how often they change their lawn mower blades.
 Check behind them and pull a piece of grass up and check the cut on the grass blade

 Eco Lawn Services also has a podcast that you can check out below.
 Thanks for the Tips Russell!